mathias-onu/cloudonix-test-mathias/README.md

 This project is Mathias Onu's submission for an interview assignment for a Frontend Developer position at Cloudonix.
 It is a web application built with Angular 19, which manages a collection of products for an online store.

-First and foremost, I noticed a bug: in the key-value pairs section, when sending an empty profile as edit / create, the response of the request contains an added "type" property with value "equipment".
-Shouldn't the user be allowed not to add any key-value pairs?
-If the user should not be allowed to enter an empty profile, then I apologize for the misunderstanding, since the current project version allows it.

-Unfortunately, given the limited time frame, and my busy schedule, I wasn't able to finish the validation upon entering new key-value pairs, when editing / creating a product.
-If given the opportunity, I would gladly finish implementing this functionality as well!
+Unfortunately, given the limited time frame, and my busy schedule, I wasn't able to add unit / e2e tests.
+I recognize that automated tests are extremely important, and if I given the opportunity, I would gladly implement them!

 Project Features:
 1. Login screen to authenticate users